kanso/kanso/docs/guides/getting_started.md

     {from: '*', to: '_show/not_found'}
 ];</code></pre>

 Let's create a new show function to display the form.
-Update
+Add the following to
-<code>lib/shows.js</code> as follows:
+<code>lib/shows.js</code>:

 <pre><code class="javascript">exports.add_blogpost = function (doc, req) {
     // render the markup for a blog post form